anandijain/sciml.ai/gsoc/gsoc_symbolic.md

 ## Symbolic chemistry and calculating reaction rate coefficients

-Catalyst is a great tool to model chemical reactions, but often reaction rate coefficients are usually suspect.
+Catalyst is a great tool to model chemical reactions, but often reaction rate coefficients are suspect.
 There are well established methods to calculate what these coefficients should be given the activation energy of a reaction.
 We want to automate part of this modeling, allowing the user to provide atom-bond graphs and have coefficients determined for free.